mstream/purescript-json-schema/docs/src/validating-json-value-against-json-schema.md

 # Validating JSON value against JSON schema

 JSON validation is a specification for validating the structure and data types of JSON values.\
 It allows you to specify the required properties, the types of values, the format of the data, and other constraints for a JSON object.\
 This is useful for ensuring that the data received or sent in a JSON format is as expected and can be processed correctly.\
 It helps to catch errors early, improve data quality, and reduce the amount of code needed for data validation.

 ## Properties

-- any JSON value passes validation against 'true' JSON schema
+- 'true' JSON schema does not impose any constraints

-- no JSON value passes validation against 'false' JSON schema
+- 'false' JSON schema rejects anything

 - any JSON value passes validation against 'empty object' JSON schema